jelson/mohai/README.md

   with the base.
 After adjusting the position manually if necessary, export the fused object to STL.

+* Slice the STL with your favorite slicer
+  (e.g. [PrusaSlicer](https://www.prusa3d.com/prusaslicer/)), drag the
-* Slice the STL, drag it to OctoPrint and print.
+  gcode file to OctoPrint and print.
 (I hvae a Prusa i3 Mk3.)

-The process took a minute or two; the bottleneck was the printer.
+The conversion process took a minute or two.
+The bottleneck was the
+printer: it took about 8 minutes to print a medallion face, plus a couple minutes extra to wait for the cooling, cleaning, and reheating cycle between prints.
+If I were doing this event again, I'd definitely want more than one printer.

 ### Molding